-Generally, the case law fails to distinguish between two quite different matters.
-First is the order in which a jury may discuss—or perhaps “consider”—offenses covered in the instructions.
-Second is the question of what, if any, definitive vote is required before a jury may find a defendant guilty of a lesser included offense.
-The California Criminal Jury Instructiondrew the distinction by telling the jury:
+Sandoval assumed without deciding that the jury should be expressly told that it could consider greater and lesser included offenses in any order.
+2022 WL 17484313, at *28.
+This kind of express instruction combined with an acquit-first instruction makes up the modified acquit-first approach.
+The traditional approach under Texas law has been to give a “stair-step” instruction, in which the court first instructs the jury to consider the offense charged in the indictment, and then tells the jury that if it has a reasonable doubt about the charged offense it “should consider whether or not the defendant is guilty of the lesser included offense of [offense named].”
+Boyett, 692 S.W.2d at 515.
+But the court of criminal appeals has recognized that the jury charge is read in its entirety before deliberations and thus this kind of sequencing instruction does not prohibit jurors from considering guilt as to the lesser before deciding on a verdict on the greater.
+Barrios, 283 S.W.3d at 353; Sandoval, 2022 WL 17484313, at *25, 29.
+The California Criminal Jury Instruction, which exemplifies the modified acquit-first approach, expressly informs jurors of their ability to consider the offenses in any order:

 If all of you find that the defendant is not guilty of a greater charged crime, you may find (him/her) guilty of a lesser crime if you are convinced beyond a reasonable doubt that the defendant is guilty of that lesser crime. . . .
 It is up to you to decide the order in which you consider each crime and the relevant evidence, but I can accept a verdict of guilty of a lesser crime only if you have found the defendant not guilty of the corresponding greater crime.